villagehiker/templer/examples/casestudy/readme.md

 ## Assumptions

-This case study assumes you are familiar with the Templer documentation.
-It assumes you have an understanding of the configuration file, the include files, the template files, the content files and concepts such as variables.
+This case study assumes familiarity with the Templer documentation.
+It assumes an understanding of the configuration file, the include files, the template files, the content files and concepts such as variables.

 In summary:

-* The Configuration file manages the overall settings for your website.
+* The Configuration file manages the overall settings for the website.
 The configuration file can include global variables, such organization name and paths to folders.
 * Template layout files use HTML to define the appearance of the website.
 A website design can use one or more template files.
 The Village Hiker site uses one.
 * Include files contain information Templer can includes on multiple pages.
 Changing information in an include file changes that information wherever Templer includes the file.
 Village Hiker uses these files for featured articles, external links and advertising content on individual pages.
-* Content files contain articles to display on your webpages.
+* Content files contain articles to display on as webpages.
 These can be written in HTML, Markdown or other formatting languages.
 * Variables define changing content used in the template layout and the content pages.
 Village Hiker uses variables to build its index pages and to define include files to use for each content page.
 It also uses them for page-specific information, such as the page title, description and meta data requested by social media sites.

 ## About the Case Study